For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 While the system can be abused, especially by big-bucks corporations who really should know better, paying tax and National Insurance (NI) is a good thing.
 NI pays for social welfare (benefits, the State Pension and the NHS), which is why it's usually taken out of your wages before you get paid.

 Get into the habit of checking your payslips to see what you've earned, for how many hours of work, and with what deductions.
-And, if you've paid too much tax, ask for it back by getting in touch with the taxman: HMRC.
+And, if you've paid too much tax, ask for it back by getting in touch with HMRC.

 4. You could save tax if you're self-employed